Andrew Challinor – University of Leeds

 The Integrated Assessment Framework enables us to predict the impact of current activities.
 Using current trends (crop management and yields, climate change, land and water availability, emissions trajectories) we forecast agricultural development and its impact on areas including yield and nutrition, requirement for land, water, GHG emissions, and ecosystem services.
 We also map the pathways working back from the desired development objectives in 2050 to today, to highlight the technical routes by which these outcomes can be achieved.

-The results will be presented in a tool known as the integrated Future Estimator of Emissions and Diets (iFEED), drawing on expertise from across the programme team and input from stakeholders active across the agri-food spectrum in the focal countries. iFEED is a culmination of AFRICAP research and expertise, involving collaborative efforts from all partners across the UK and Africa.
+The results will be presented in a tool known as the integrated Future Estimator for Emissions and Diets (iFEED), drawing on expertise from across the programme team and input from stakeholders active across the agri-food spectrum in the focal countries. iFEED is a culmination of AFRICAP research and expertise, involving collaborative efforts from all partners across the UK and Africa.

 The integrated Future Estimator for Emissions and Diets (iFEED) is more than a modelling framework.
 Dr Stewart Jennings unpacks how iFEED models future food production and nutrition, putting people at the centre of projections.